soooch/rt/README.md

 # A (at the moment) quite bad raytracer
-It does work though, so w go that going for us.
+It does work though, so we go that going for us.

-Built in pure C
+Built in pure C.

 ![alt text](results/example.bmp "example image")